 Øster Farimagsgade 5, Postboks 2099, 1014 København K, CSS - Bygning 16, Opgang i, Bygning: 16.2.67

-I am PI and coordinator for the Danish team in a large European research project funded by NORFACE Democratic Governance in a Turbulent Age research program ‘Extreme Identities: A Linguistic and Visual Analysis of European Far-Right Online Communities' Politics of Identity [ExId]’ (project start 2020).
+I joined the University of Copenhagen in 2016 after holding positions at Harvard University and at Mount Holyoke College.
+I am currently PI and coordinator for the Danish team in a large European research project funded by NORFACE Democratic Governance in a Turbulent Age research program ‘Extreme Identities: A Linguistic and Visual Analysis of European Far-Right Online Communities' Politics of Identity [ExId]’ (project start 2020), and I mentor a Marie Curie Sklodowska project on voters supporting far-right political parites in Western and Central Eastern Europe by Malgorzata Kurjanska.

 I have been the PI of the EU co-funded research project “Translating Diversity—Refugee women's and LGBT refugees' voices, protest, and intersectional coalitions on gender and migration in Germany and Denmark” (2016-2018).